szabgab/meet-os.rs/README.md

 ## Requirements

 ### For the Rust-Maven online meetings

+* Buy domain name
+* Set up web site
+* Text of the first event read from a YAML file

 * I can assume only a few tens maybe a few hundred people for the first few months so I think I can start with a filesystem based "database".